To celebrate Christmas this year, we have asked our friends to help us set the perfect Christmas table.

 This season, we’re going back to basics.
 I like bows in velvet ribbons, I like dark green spruce-twigs hung over doors and on top of bookcases, and I like heavy silver cutlery.
 It screams my grandmother.

 What's your most treasured Christmas ornament and why?

 I lived in London for 8 years, and moved back to Copenhagen right before Christmas in 2020.
 Before I left, I went on one, last, nostalgia induced raid of Fortnum and Mason where I - besides scrambling together copious amounts of tea - picked up a brass mistletoe with glass pearls.
-It's definitely my favorite ornament.
-It reminds of one like it, in my childhood home, and it reminds me of London, with its yellow lights and sand colored pavements.
-Btw I saw on Instagram that it snowed in London yesterday, and some of my friends had a midnight snowball fight in the street.
+It’s definitely my favourite ornament.
+It reminds of one like it, in my childhood home, and it reminds me of London, with its yellow lights and sand coloured pavements.
+Btw I saw on instagram that it snowed in London yesterday, and some of my friends had a midnight snowball fight in the street.
 I hope it snows in Copenhagen soon.